 Now that we’ve thoroughly assessed your teen’s needs, we will meet with you to discuss the diagnoses, identify starting goals, and provide education on the apparent causes and factors which are leading to your teen’s troubling thoughts and behaviors.

-WEEK FOUR and Beyond: Therapy Sessions for Teen Depression
+WEEK FOUR and Beyond : Teen Depression Therapy

 At this point, your teen will attend regular weekly therapy sessions.
-However, your therapist may determine your teen needs to come more or less frequently, depending upon the presenting symptoms.
-Additionally, especially with younger teens, parent involvement may be suggested.
+A typical course of treatment calls for 12 to 16 weeks of therapy sessions, but treatment length depends on many factors and, therefore, could require more or less weeks.
+Additionally, your teen’s therapist may determine that your teen need to come more or less frequently, depending upon your teen’s presenting symptoms.

 Together, in each subsequent session, your teen and their therapist will use evidence-based psychotherapy models to help your teen learn to identify and address the challenges they experience because of depression.
 This typically includes the integration of techniques from Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based CBT, or other evidence-based modalities.